-Build skills and knowledge related to a career pathway through completion of a minimum of 75 internship hours.
+Build skills and knowledge related to a career pathway through completion of a minimum of 60 internship hours.
 Internship placement considers interests and work-readiness.
 Specific job duties, support, and feedback will be provided by a job mentor.

 Prerequisites: BLD 018, BJE 012.
 Corequisites: Concurrent registration in BJE 022 is required.
 Offered: Spring.
-Special Notes: Graded on an S/U basis.
+Special Notes: This course is graded on an S/U basis.

-BIN 036 · Internship 3 2 Credits
+BIN 036 • Internship 3 2 Credits

-Continue building skills and knowledge related to a career pathway through completion of a minimum of 75 internship hours.
+Continue building skills and knowledge related to a career pathway through completion of a minimum of 60 internship hours.
 Internship placement considers interests and work-readiness.
 Specific job duties, support, and feedback will be provided by a job mentor.

 Offered: Fall.
-Special Notes: Graded on an S/U basis.
+Special Notes: This course is graded on an S/U basis.